andreas-prouza/ibm-i-build/README.md

 * Logging

-  All compile informations seperated by each source:
+  All compile informations separated by each source:
   * joblog
   * spool file
   * error output